migrating-ravens/RavenMigrations/readme.md

 1. Every migration has to be decorated with the **MigrationAttribute**, and needs to be seeded it with a *long* value.
 For smaller teams, a simple integer will do (ex. the first patch has Migration(1), then the second patch has Migration(2), etc.) If you're working with a larger team, where patch numbers might collide, we recommend you seed it with a **DateTime** stamp of yyyyMMddHHmmss ex.
 20131031083545.
 This helps keeps teams from guessing and conflicting on the next migration number.
 2. Every migration needs to implement from the base class of **Migration**.
 This gives you access to base functionality and the ability to implement **Up** and **Down**.
 It also gives you access to the Raven ``DocumentStore`` and an ``ILogger`` instance.
 3. **Up** is the method that occurs when a migration is executed.
 As you see above, we are adding a document.
-4. **Down** is the method that occurs when a migration is rolledback.
+4. **Down** is the method that occurs when a migration is rolled back.
 This is not always possible, but if it is, then it most likely will be the reverse of **Up**.

 In every migration you have access to the document store, so you are able to do anything you need to your storage engine.
 This document store is the same as the one your application will use.